Why People Fear Naturism

 8. Policy Implications

-Current regulatory approaches frequently prioritise visual exposure rather than behavioural intent.
+Regulatory approaches often prioritise visual exposure over behavioural assessment.

 A behaviour-based framework would: